pymupdf/PyMuPDF-Optional-Material/docs/matrix.rst

       :arg m2: Second (right) matrix.
       :type m2: :ref:`Matrix`

-   .. method:: invert(m)
+   .. method:: invert(m = None)

       Calculate the matrix inverse of ``m`` and store the result in the current matrix.
 Returns ``1`` if ``m`` is not invertible ("degenerate").
 In this case the current matrix **will not change**.
 Returns ``0`` if ``m`` is invertible, and the current matrix is replaced with the inverted ``m``.

       :arg m: Matrix to be inverted.
+If not provided, the current matrix will be used.
       :type m: :ref:`Matrix`

       :rtype: int